talentdeficit/jsx/README.markdown

 #### `loose_unicode` ####

-json text input and json strings SHOULD be utf8 encoded binaries, appropriately escaped as per the json spec. if this option is present attempts are made to replace invalid codepoints with `u+FFFD` as per the unicode spec
+json text input and json strings SHOULD be utf8 encoded binaries, appropriately escaped as per the json spec. if this option is present attempts are made to replace invalid codepoints with `u+FFFD` as per the unicode spec. this applies both to malformed unicode and disallowed codepoints

 #### `escape_forward_slash` ####